Dynamical correlations and domain wall relocalization in transverse field Ising chains

-In our work, we resolve this and other questions, providing a detailed and comprehensive study of OTOCs across a variety of Ising chains, with a particular focus on using OTOCs as diagnostics of quantum phase transitions.
-We first study the integrable $S=1/2$ TFIM, and provide an explicit computation of the OTOC starting from the fully polarized state.
-We show that this does indeed have a non-zero asymptote everywhere in the ferromagnetic phase, even as the time-ordered autocorrelator of the magnetization vanishes.
-We uncover a strikingly rich phenomenology in this model (Table \ref{tab:analytical_expressions}), which we account for in detail via a formulation in terms of pairing wavefunctions \`a la BCS.
-We identify the physical processes underpinning the dynamics of domain walls, a central one being their dynamical relocalisation, which is linked to both the absence of chaos and explains the numerically observed signal in the OTOC.
-We further find that the state underpinning the OTOC signal resembles a rotated state with low entanglement.
+In our work, we resolve this and other questions, providing a detailed and comprehensive study of OTOCs for a variety of Ising chains.
+We first study the integrable $S={{1}\over{2}}$ TFIM and provide an explicit and exact computation of the OTOC starting from the fully polarized state.
+We show that this does have a nonzero asymptote everywhere in the ferromagnetic phase, even as the time-ordered autocorrelator of the magnetization vanishes.
+We uncover a strikingly rich phenomenology in this model summarized in Table \ref{tab:analytical_expressions}.
+We provide an intuitive physical picture for these results, identifying the physical processes underpinning the dynamics of domain walls.
+A central, one is what we term dynamical relocalization.
+This is linked to the absence of chaos, and it explains the observed signal in the OTOC. {We further find that the state underpinning the OTOC signal resembles a rotated state with low entanglement. }

-These twin observations, in turn, motivate the study of an analogous classical Ising chain.
-Here we find that {\it both} the OTOC and the autocorrelator of the magnetization exhibit a non-vanishing late-time signal, which is a consequence of a failure of the magnetization to thermalize fully.
-Indeed, by adding a small amount of disorder to the couplings, keeping an ordered ground state while removing translational invariance of the Hamiltonian (but not the initial state of the quench): Now the magnetization at long times vanishes classically.
+Intriguingly, in the analogous classical Ising chain, we find that both the OTOC and autocorrelator of the magnetization exhibit a nonvanishing late-time signal.
+This can be transparently traced to a failure of the magnetization to thermalize fully.
+Here, we find that thermalization is promoted by adding disorder to the couplings, thereby removing translational invariance from the Hamiltonian (but not from the initial state of the quench): Now the magnetization at long times vanishes classically.

 Analogously, the OTOC in the quantum setting is strongly degraded by disorder.
 Indeed, the main effect of disorder is to reduce what we refer to as dynamical constraints on the time evolution: These are the integrals of motion which arise due to symmetry and integrability of the Hamiltonian, which render it block diagonal.
 The sense in which the constraints are degraded is that the blocks of the disordered Hamiltonian have sizes of $O(N)$, the size of the system, rather than $O(1)$ in the clean case.